top of page

 What Neighborhood Volunteers CanDo to Help

-• Help keep Napa’s 40+ LFLs exciting and fun by making sure they are infused with new books every month.
+• Help keep Napa’s 40+ LFLs exciting and fun by making sure they are infused with new books.

 girls-holding-books-little-free-library.webp